 Tips for Using

-Use a microwave to quickly prepare vegetables.
-White or sweet potatoes can be baked quickly this way.
+- Use a microwave to quickly prepare vegetables.
+White or sweet potatoes can be cooked quickly this way.

-Make a veggie pizza with toppings like mushrooms, green peppers, and onions, and ask for extra veggies.
+- Make a veggie pizza with toppings like mushrooms, green peppers, and onions.

-Add color to salads by adding baby carrots, shredded red cabbage, or spinach leaves.
+- Add color to salads by adding baby carrots, shredded red cabbage, or spinach leaves.
 Include in-season vegetables for variety through the year.
-Just be sure to use a low-fat or fat-free salad dressing.

-Veggies can be a great snack!
-Try a dip made with low-fat salad dressing to enjoy with raw broccoli, red and green peppers, carrot and celery sticks or cauliflower.
+- Veggies can be a great snack!
+Try this Better For You Veggie Dip made with Greek yogurt to enjoy with raw broccoli, red and green peppers, carrot and celery sticks or cauliflower.